2. First: Scope

 The first three stages: (Scope, design, and organization) are collaborative stages between GASTAT and its clients from the different developmental entities.
 However, the fourth stage (Data collection) is a collaborative stage between GASTAT and the statistical community either households or establishments, in order to complete data and information.
 On the other hands, the rest of the stages are considered statistical stages carried out by GASTAT, including (Disaggregation, revision, and publication).
 After that, the eighth stage (Evaluation) is done through collaboration with clients again, whereas the (Management) stage is an administrative and organizational stage the is connected with all stages.
 These stages have been applied on the labour market statistics as follows:

-The first step in the process of producing ( Labour Market Statistics), it is also the first collaborative stage between GASTAT and the labour market group which includes (Ministry of Labour and Social Development, Ministry of Civil Service, and General Organization of Social Insurances, and Human Resources Development Fund) in addition to the National Information Center, private sector, and the academic sector.
+The first step in the process of producing ( Labor Market Statistics), it is also the first collaborative stage between GASTAT and the labor market group which includes (Ministry of Human resources and Social Development, and General Organization of Social Insurances, and Human Resources Development Fund) in addition to the National Information Center, private sector, and the academic sector.
 Many workshops and meeting have been held between GASTAT and these organizations to understand their needs and requirements as they are considered data providers and users at the same time.

 The feedback of these organization has been taken into consideration to assure the achievement of all Labour Market Statistics’’ objectives which can be summarized in:

 - supporting decision and policy makers, researchers, and those who are interested in getting up-to-date and comprehensive statistics related to the labour market in Saudi Arabia.